Food Coalition for Archuleta County Colorado

 Food Distribution

 Food distribution is how your food gets from the farmer to your plate.
-In some cases this is a short journey if you grow a carrot in your backyard and eat it in your house.
-Sometimes this is a long journey involving many modes of transportation to get an avocado from Mexico to your table in Colorado.
-Food that is produced locally has a much shorter journey than food produced across the country or even across the world.
+In some cases, this is a short journey such as growing a carrot in your backyard and eating it in your house.
+Sometimes, this is a long journey involving many modes of transportation to get an avocado from Mexico to your table in Colorado.
+Locally produced food has a much shorter journey than food produced across the country or even across the world.
 When making choices about what you are eating, some people take into consideration how far their food has to travel to reach them and the impact the journey has on the environment and the people involved in the process.
-Choosing local foods reduces the time and distance food has to travel, and gives people buying the food fresher items that if they came from further away.
+Choosing local foods reduces the time and distance food has to travel, and gives customers fresher food than if it came from further away.

 Transportation and Food Delivery